The best local moving companies in Vermont

 - In the last presidential election, Texas leaned Republican, while Vermont supported Democratic.

-- In Texas, you’ll get about 36 inches of rain each year—less than the 43 inches you’re used to in Vermont.
-That means more sunshine, more time outside, and fewer weather concerns.
+- In Texas, you’ll get about 36 inches of rain each year, less than the 43 inches you’re used to in Vermont.
+That means more sun, more time outside, and fewer weather hassles to hold you back.

 Comparing the pros of Vermont vs. Texas